Christian Brothers High School (Sacramento, California): Accreditation and affiliations

 Christian Brothers High School is accredited by the Western Association of Schools and Colleges and the Western Catholic Education Association.

 CBHS is affiliated with the National Education Council of Christian Brothers, the Christian Brothers' Secondary School Administrators' Association, the San Francisco District of the Brothers of the Christian Schools, Saint Mary's College of California, the National Catholic Educational Association, California Scholarship Federation, National Honor Society, the California Association of Student Councils, Sierra Valley Conference, Sac-Joaquin Section of the California Interscholastic Federation, and the National Association for College Admission Counseling.

 Academics

 Curriculum

 Christian Brothers High School students enroll in a college-preparatory curriculum.
 Students are generally required to take seven classes each semester.
-CB offers a variety of college-prep classes, accelerated classes, honors classes, or advanced-placement (AP classes).
+CB offers a variety of college-prep classes, accelerated classes, honors classes, and advanced-placement (AP classes).
 95% of CB graduates enroll in college.

 Admission

 Christian Brothers invites a wide range of students to apply for admission.
 Students accepted to the 9th grade each year include students from Catholic elementary schools, students of alumni and families currently enrolled as well as those from other religious institutions and private and public schools.
 Because applications exceed the number of spaces available, all applicants are asked to take the placement indicator exam (held on the third Saturday in January), submit a parent/student questionnaire, transcripts and teacher evaluation forms.